Achievable logoAchievable logo

 Glycolysis and gluconeogenesis intermediates and enzymes pathway diagram

-The pentose phosphate pathway (PPP) operates parallel to glycolysis and fulfills two key functions:
+The pentose phosphate pathway (PPP) runs parallel to glycolysis and has two key functions:

 • it produces NADPH, which is crucial for reductive biosynthesis and maintaining cellular redox balance

-The net molecular and energetic outcomes of these respiration processes are tightly coordinated through intricate metabolic regulation.
-Cells maintain a dynamic steady state by controlling pathway fluxes through mechanisms such as allosteric regulation, hormonal signaling, and genetic control.
-For example, key enzymes in glycolysis and gluconeogenesis are regulated in response to energy levels, ensuring that when one pathway is active, the other is suppressed.
-Similarly, the metabolism of glycogen is finely tuned by enzymes that control both its synthesis and breakdown, allowing organisms to store energy when abundant and mobilize it when needed.
+The net molecular and energetic outcomes of these respiration processes are coordinated through metabolic regulation.
+Cells maintain a dynamic steady state by controlling pathway flux through mechanisms such as allosteric regulation, hormonal signaling, and genetic control.
+For example, key enzymes in glycolysis and gluconeogenesis respond to cellular energy levels so that when one pathway is active, the other is suppressed.
+Similarly, glycogen metabolism is tuned by enzymes that control both synthesis and breakdown, allowing organisms to store energy when it’s abundant and mobilize it when needed.

 Principles of metabolic regulation